Australian

 • Wombats are stout, sturdy Australian marsupials that grow to about 1.3 m in length and can weigh up to 36 kg.
 They use their sharp claws and powerful legs to dig burrows and have been known to live for up to 27 years.
 Wombats spend between 3 and 8 hours each night grazing on food such as native tussocky 'snow grass’ and stay in their burrows during the day to keep warm in winter and cool in summer.

 • The common wombat, seen here, is one of three species of wombat found in Australia.
 The common wombat has a large, naked snout and is generally darker in colouring.
 The much rarer southern hairy-nosed wombat has larger ears than the common wombat, and its snout is coated with fine hairs.
 Under Australian law both species of wombat are protected.
-The northern hairy-nosed wombat is on the 'presumed extinct’ list according to the NSW Threatened Species Conservation Act.
-The northern hairy-nosed wombat was the largest burrowing mammal in the world.
+The northern hairy-nosed wombat is the largest burrowing mammal in the world.
+It is on the 'presumed extinct’ list according to the NSW Threatened Species Conservation Act.
+In 2021, the Australian Wildlife Conservancy partnered with the Queensland Government to establish new northern hairy-nosed wombat populations in Queensland and to help conserve the species.

 • Wombats can live 5–15 years in the wild and can reproduce at 2 years.
 A newborn wombat, which weighs only 1 g and is less than 3 cm long, has to crawl from the birth canal into the mother’s pouch.
 The pouch faces backwards, which stops dirt, twigs (and presumably snow) getting caught in it when the mother digs.
 The young wombat will stay in the pouch for between 7 and 10 months.